Backup guide for SAP HANA on Azure Virtual Machines

 Test Virtual Machine on Azure

-An SAP HANA installation in an Azure GS5 VM was used for the following backup/restore tests.
+In order to perform our tests, an SAP HANA installation in an Azure GS5 VM was used for the following backup/restore tests.
+The principles are the same as for M-Series VMs.

 This figure shows part of the Azure portal overview for the HANA test VM.